wapitea/event_manager/README.md

 ## Quickstart

-In this quickstart we'll define a mailing system that send an email when a new user is created.
-In this example, we supposed you already know ecto and define user schema.
+In this quickstart we'll define a mailing system that sends an email when a new user is created.
+In this example, we assume you know Ecto basics and how to define a user schema.

-First, let's create a module that will handle the event `user_created` that will be dispatch we a new user is created.
+First, let's create a module that will handle the `user_created` event, that will be dispatched when a new user is created.

 This module will send an email when the `user_created` event is dispatched.

 ``` elixir
 defmodule Mail do